My Verses for Your Motivation

 Plagues arise, and peace decays,

-These are the signs of Kali Yuga’s reign.
+These are the marks of Kali Yuga's reign.

 II.
 The Futility of Worldly Life